-Financial Performance 2021/22
+Financial Performance 2022/23

-Most of the multi-academy trust's income is obtained from the Education & Skills Funding Agency/Department of Education in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA/DfE during the year ended 31st August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+Most of the Multi-Academy Trust's income is obtained from the Education & Skills Funding Agency/Department of Education in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the ESFA/DfE during the year ended 31st August 2023 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

-The multi-academy trust also receives grants to fund fixed asset improvements from the ESFA/DfE.
+The Multi-Academy Trust also receives grants to fund fixed asset improvements from the ESFA/DfE, either through formulaic allocation or through national bidding arrangements.
 In accordance with the Accounting and Reporting by Charities: Statement of Recommended Practice (SORP 2015), such grants are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.

-In addition, funds are received from various activities carried out to generate funds to cover any running costs of the multi-academy trust not met by restricted grants.
+In addition, the Trust carries out various activities to generate funds to cover any running costs of the multi-academy trust not met by restricted grants.
 Any surplus is carried forward as an unrestricted fund in the balance sheet.

-The multi-academy trust held fund balances at 31st August 2022 of £20.481 million (2021: £14.499 million) comprising £19.734 million (2021: £13.866 million) of restricted funds and £0.747 million (2021: £0.633 million) of unrestricted funds.
+The Multi-Academy Trust held fund balances at 31st August 2023 of £21.403 million (2022: £20.482 million) comprising £20.592 million (2022: £19.735 million) of restricted funds and £0.811 million (2022: £0.747 million) of unrestricted funds.

-During the year ended 31st August 2022, total expenditure was £15.414 million (2021: £14.053 million) and total incoming funds from the ESFA/DfE and other sources were £14.472 million (2021: £13.918 million).
+During the year ended 31st August 2023, total expenditure was £16.352 million (2022: £15.414 million) and total incoming funds from the ESFA/DfE and other sources were £16.221 million (2022: £14.473 million).

-At 31st August 2022, the net book value of tangible fixed assets was £20.383 million (2021: £20.151 million) and movements in tangible fixed assets are shown in note 14 to the financial statements.
-The assets were used exclusively for providing education and the associated support services to the students of the multi-academy trust.
+At 31st August 2023, the net book value of tangible fixed assets was £20.513 million (2022: £20.383 million) and movements in tangible fixed assets are shown in note 14 to the financial statements.
+The assets were used exclusively for providing education and the associated support services to the students of the Multi-Academy Trust.

-Through its robust liquidity management processes, the multi-academy trust continues to have a strong net current assets position, with a current ratio at 31st August 2022 of 1.96 (31 August 2021: 2.08) indicating that the multi-academy trust's current assets more than exceed its current liabilities.
+Through its robust liquidity management processes, the multi-academy trust continues to have a strong net current assets position, with a current ratio at 31st August 2023 of 1.74 (31st August 2022: 1.96) indicating that the Multi-Academy Trust's current assets more than exceed its current liabilities.